 Statistics show that modern users value customer support; they want companies to offer good customer support solutions like email addresses and live chat windows where they can ask questions and get answers.

 If users can't even find a way to get in contact with your company, they'll naturally be frustrated and less likely to work with you in the future.
 They may also simply leave the site entirely if they can't find a Contact section, and they'll be less likely to refer your company to others.
+Make sure that section is either at the top of the page or within the sidebar with clear call-to-action buttons.

 It's therefore imperative to include a Contact page with a list of contact methods or built-in contact form.